 You can review my selection of best car waxes in helping you choose a quality car wax.
 Just remember your car should be waxed every 4-6 months under "normal" conditions.
 If you live in extreme weather conditions and you plan on keeping your car for over 5 years, you might consider applying wax to that new car paint even more frequently.

-And yes...even that brand new car of your will in 90% of the time have some form of pollutants already on the car paint from its travel from the factory to the car dealership in which you have purchased your new car.
+And yes...even that brand new car straight off the dealer lot will in have some form of pollutants already on the car paint from its travel from the factory to the car dealership.

 Hopefully you are now more informed as to the simple and basic rules of caring for, and maintaining your cars paint.
 With that said, please refer to the following as additional tips to keep your car looking brand new year after year: